NewCenturyParty/21st_Century_Act/21st_Century_Act/13_Part_XIII_Ecological_Stewardship.md

 (2) Such support guaranteed by subsection (1) shall include, but not be limited to, the following:

-(3) Priority access to skills training and education programs, including pathways into renewable energy, ecological restoration, sustainable green infrastructure, and other sectors aligned with this Act, facilitated by the Canadian Century Corps, and other relevant agencies or education institutions;
+    (a) Priority access to skills training and education programs, including pathways into renewable energy, ecological restoration, sustainable green infrastructure, and other sectors aligned with this Act, facilitated by the Canadian Century Corps, and other relevant agencies or education institutions;

-(2) Tuition Vouchers, as detailed under Part VIII of this Act, for education and retraining, without needing to serve in the Canadian Century Corps;
+    (b) Tuition Vouchers, as detailed under Part VIII of this Act, for education and retraining, without needing to serve in the Canadian Century Corps;

-(3) Income support including an exceedingly well funded pension bridging program and relocation assistance when requested and necessary; and
+    (c) Income support including an exceedingly well funded pension bridging program and relocation assistance when requested and necessary; and

-(4) Mental Health and well-being support for any affected workers and their families.
+    (d) Mental Health and well-being support for any affected workers and their families.

-(5) A Just Transition Fund is hereby established in the accounts of Canada, capitalized by a portion of the revenues from the nationalized fossil fuel assets, parliamentary appropriations, and contributions from the Century Bank through the sale of Century Bonds.
+(3) A Just Transition Fund is hereby established in the accounts of Canada, capitalized by a portion of the revenues from the nationalized fossil fuel assets, parliamentary appropriations, and contributions from the Century Bank through the sale of Century Bonds.

-(6) The Just Transition Fund shall finance the measures outlined in this section.
+(4) The Just Transition Fund shall finance the measures outlined in this section.

-(7) The governance of this fund, prescribed by regulation, must include representation from affected workers, communities, Indigenous governing bodies, and other relevant governmental bodies.
+(5) The governance of this fund, prescribed by regulation, must include representation from affected workers, communities, Indigenous governing bodies, and other relevant governmental bodies.

 ### Section 346: The Fort McMurray Clean Energy Transition Centre